 Calling something high performance, doesn’t make it high performance.

-Being really clear on what you need
+Be really clear on what you need.

 Leaders say they want high performance teams however, “performance” is a word that’s widely misused and therefore widely misunderstood.
 People often label things “high performance” that aren’t and until there’s complete clarity over the definition, all that happens is that we debase the currency.